hendrikreimers/mystic-micro-sites/README.md

 - **Encryption Mechanisms**: Combines symmetric and asymmetric encryption to protect user data.
 - **Rate Limiting**: Basic rate limiting is implemented to prevent request abuse.
+- **Notification E-Mail**: You'll get a notification when a new site has been created.

 ## Use Cases